Reading-eScience-Centre/covutils/DEVELOPMENT.md

 5. Run `npm publish`.
 6. Attach the `covutils[-lite].{src|min}.js` files to the GitHub release.

-The last two steps build and publish the package to the npm registry.
+The 5th step builds and publishes the package to the npm registry.
-This project is registered on http://www.jsdelivr.com such that on every new npm release, the minified browser bundle is made available automatically on the jsDelivr CDN.

 ## Code style